Candace Owens: Product promotion

-In July 2021, Owens announced the launch of a device named the Freedom Phone, which sold for $500, was marketed toward Trump supporters and which she claimed was "not controlled by Apple or Google".
+In July 2021, Owens announced the launch of a device named the Freedom Phone, which sold for $500, was marketed toward Trump supporters and that she claimed was "not controlled by Apple or Google".
 The device's launch was criticized by tech publications for a lack of transparency about the device, as well as security concerns.
 The device was later revealed to be a white-label version of the Umidigi A9 Pro, a Chinese smartphone available for $120, and its "uncensorable" PatriApp store is a rebranded version of Aurora Store, an open-source frontend for the Google Play Store.

-In August 2022, Owens promoted GloriFi, an "anti-woke" startup bank, at a Conservative Political Action Conference event, and promoted it on her social media accounts that October.
+In August 2022, Owens promoted GloriFi, an "anti-woke" startup bank, at a CPAC event, and promoted it on her social media accounts that October.
 The bank shut down in November after failing to secure additional funding.

 Post-Daily Wire career

 Following her firing from The Daily Wire, Owens began a new YouTube channel, running it independently.
-It had over 3.8 million subscribers as of February 2025.
+It had over 6 million subscribers as of June 2026.

 In February 2025, she announced working on a media series titled "Harvey Speaks" on Harvey Weinstein.
 She said she had been in contact with him by phone since his second conviction.
 Owens has said Weinstein was "wrongfully convicted" of rape and sexual assault.

 Political views

 Owens said she had no interest in politics whatsoever before 2015, but previously identified as liberal.
 In October 2018, she said that she had never voted and had only recently become a registered Republican.
 In January 2019, Owens stated: "The left hates America, and Trump loves it."
-She added that the left is "destroying everything through this cultural Marxist ideology."
+She added that the left is "destroying everything through this cultural Marxist ideology".

 The Washington Post has called Owens "the new face of black conservatism".
 The Guardian has described her as "ultra-conservative", and New York magazine and the Columbia Journalism Review have described her as "right-wing".
 Multiple media outlets have called Owens a far-right commentator.
 She was influenced by the works of Ann Coulter, Milo Yiannopoulos, Ben Carson, and Thomas Sowell.